~ The Past ~

 - Allows you to attach media experiences to Tweets

-- Add HTML to your website and users you who tweet links to your content
+- Add HTML to your website and users you who tweet links to your content will have a “card” added to the tweet that their followers can view

 - Give you control of how your content is displayed in tweets